 Conclusion

 Determining the time it takes for diabetics to become blind is an intricate process.
-But by now, you should understand that diabetic retinopathy doesn't occur overnight.
+But diabetic retinopathy doesn't occur overnight.

-From our exploration, we learned high blood glucose levels can cause damage over time, leading to vision loss.
+While high blood glucose levels can cause damage over time, leading to vision loss, it is possible to prevent this.
 Recognizing early signs of diabetes, such as neuropathies and numbness in feet, might give us a head start in managing this condition.